 Download a mobile payments app from your mobile phone provider or financial institution and load your existing Visa Credit, Debit or Prepaid accounts.
 Use your NFC-enabled mobile phone as a payment device at thousands of participating stores across Australia that accept Visa payWave.

-on the Embedded Secure Element (eSE) on the mobile device, or in the cloud via Host Card Emulation (HCE) technology, or
+The Embedded Secure Element (eSE) on the mobile device, or in the cloud via Host Card Emulation (HCE) technology.

 As an alternative, consumers can use a sticker on the back of their mobile device with an embedded secure chip provided by their financial institution, enabling contactless payments.